Holiday Inn Resort Orlando Suites – Waterpark

-Holiday Inn Resort Orlando Suites – Waterpark (formerly known as Holiday Inn Family Suites, Nickelodeon Family Suites by Holiday Inn, Nickelodeon Suites Resort, and simply the Nick Hotel) is an all-suite hotel in Orlando, Florida, United States, near the Universal Orlando Resort and one mile from Walt Disney World Resort.
+Holiday Inn Resort Orlando Suites - Waterpark by IHG (formerly known as Holiday Inn Family Suites, Nickelodeon Family Suites by Holiday Inn, Nickelodeon Suites Resort, and simply the Nick Hotel) is an all-suite hotel in Orlando, Florida, United States, near the Universal Orlando Resort and one mile from Walt Disney World Resort.
 It is a Holiday Inn Resort.
 From 2005 to 2016, the hotel was themed after the cable television channel Nickelodeon.

 The resort features one-to-three bedroom suites and two waterparks, the Lagoon Pool and Oasis Pool.
 A "4-D" film theater using SimEx-Iwerks technology, 3,000-square-foot arcade, golf course, multi-level basketball court and family game shows are held at the hotel, and "Nick After Dark" event locations were also previously held at the hotel.
 The resort formerly contained a shopping area with a Nickelodeon-brand retail shop and a buffet known as the "Nicktoons Café", among other restaurants.
 Near the entrance of the resort was a time capsule formerly buried outside the former Nickelodeon Studios complex at nearby Universal Studios Florida.

 Nickelodeon Suites Resort was named one of the AAA's top ten family vacation spots in 2010, and in 2011, the hotel became the first to receive the AHLEI's Certified Guest Service Property Designation.

 On January 18, 2021, the debranded Holiday Inn Resort filed for Chapter 11 bankruptcy.

 History

 The original hotel opened on July 7, 1999, and was branded the "Holiday Inn Family Suites".
-At an October 7, 2004 press conference in New York City, Holiday Inn and Nickelodeon announced a partnership and renovation of the hotel, which would transform it into the Nickelodeon Family Suites by Holiday Inn.
+At an October 9, 2003 press conference in New York City, Holiday Inn and Nickelodeon announced a partnership and renovation of the hotel, which would transform it into the Nickelodeon Family Suites by Holiday Inn.
 The announcement followed a two-year deal in which Holiday Inn promoted SpongeBob SquarePants at its locations.

 Before licensing the Nickelodeon name to Holiday Inn, Nickelodeon had considered opening a hotel on its own.
 Nickelodeon decided against it, since they had observed recent troubles with their competitors opening themed locations (such as Club Disney).
 The company opted instead to give Holiday Inn the permission to use the Nickelodeon name and characters.
 Nickelodeon and Holiday Inn had further "hopes to add at least four more Nickelodeon-branded hotels in other tourist areas during the next few years," but they did not materialize.